 3. Add chaat masala, yellow chilli powder, cumin powder and salt and continue cooking.

-4. Now, take the pan off the heat and add roasted chana powder for the purpose of binding.
+4. Now, take the pan off the heat and add roasted chana powder for binding.
 Add the mashed potato now, along with the chopped coriander.

 5. Adjust the seasoning.